 Michael Roizen, MD, Internal Medicine, answered

-Mehmet Oz, MD, Cardiology, answeredWhen guys are having erection problems, they want to know if it's all in their head or their body.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredWhen guys are having erection problems, they want to know if it's all in their head or their body.
 One foolproof way of figuring it out is by monitoring your sleep.
 Men usually have about three to five erections while they are in dreamland, each one lasting about 30 seconds.
 If you're still getting pumped while you're asleep, or you wake up with a healthy erection, then you can rule out physical causes.
 But if something is still preventing you from getting and maintaining an erection during sex—called erectile dysfunction or ED— obviously other factors are at play.
 To get to the root of the problem and to know for sure that physical problems are not gumming up the works, ask your doctor about how to monitor erections after turning in for the night.